-A freelance editor invoice gives those that work on a contract-by-contract basis a means of collecting payment by those that employ them, be it magazines, newspapers, digital/print articles, blogs, or book writers.
-Editors often employ one of two (2) pricing methods to charge for their work: by the hour or on a per-page basis ($/page).
+A freelance editor invoice gives those that work on a contract-by-contract basis a means of collecting payment by those that employ them: magazines, newspapers, digital articles, blogs, and book writers.
+Editors often employ one of two (2) pricing methods to charge for their work: by the hour ($/hr) or on a per-page basis ($/page).
 For editors that like to take their time and ensure each page is perfect, charging on an hourly basis is commonly preferred.
 On the other hand, charging by the page rewards efficiency and productivity – the faster an editor can complete their work, the more their time is worth.

 The type of work freelance editors do is ever-changing and can be considerably different from one project to the next.
-Their work can range from proofreading a piece for grammatical errors to giving writers guidance on the storyline, subject, or theme of a book or article to identifying plot holes in an under-development novel.
-In short, editors can don many hats due to their expertise in writing and acute attention to detail.
+Their work can range from proofreading a piece for grammatical errors to giving writers guidance on the storyline, subject, or theme of a book or article.
+In short, editors can often wear many hats due to their expertise in writing and acute attention to detail.
 Overall, freelance (and full-time) editors can find themselves performing the following types of editing:

-- Developmental Editing – This type of editing is the most in-depth.
-It can include making suggestions/alterations to the structure, layout, plot, and consistency of a piece of writing.
+- Developmental Editing – this type of editing is the most in-depth.
+It can include making suggestions/alterations to the structure, layout, plot, and consistency regarding a piece of writing.

 - Copy Editing – Looks for repetitive content, grammar mistakes, and the general accuracy of the piece.

 - Proofreading – A mild form of copy editing that focuses purely on correcting grammatical errors within a piece (missings periods, incorrect capitalization, run-on sentences, etc.)